Skip to main content

 How South Carolina Compares to Neighboring States

-South Carolina is close to the national average for Freight Brokerage startup costs, with a cost-of-living index of 95.8.
-Compared to neighboring North Carolina ($34,560 median startup cost), South Carolina has comparable costs for a Freight Brokerage.
+South Carolina is one of the more affordable states for launching a Freight Brokerage, with a cost-of-living index of 92.7 (national average is 100).
+Compared to neighboring North Carolina ($34,560 median startup cost), South Carolina offers lower costs for a Freight Brokerage.

 StateEst.
 CostLLC Fee